In the POP Seat with Steve Mesler: From Olympic Gold Medalist to Classroom Champion

 Photo courtesy of Steve Mesler

 “In the POP Seat” is a new series spotlighting leaders and innovators in education, brought to you by BrainPOP.
-For our debut interview, I connected with Steve Mesler, co-founder, president, and CEO of Classroom Champions, an organization that inspires and empowers kids to embrace a growth mindset by connecting them with professional athletes who embody that spirit.
+For our debut interview, we connected with Steve Mesler, co-founder, president, and CEO of Classroom Champions, an organization that inspires and empowers kids to embrace a growth mindset by connecting them with professional athletes who embody that spirit.
 Steve lives by the motto, “Most people won’t notice when you’re only operating at 80 percent, but you will.”
 Read on to learn more about how this bobsledder turned nonprofit executive embraces lifelong learning and pays it forward.

 Name: Steve Mesler